Book of the week

 Your Slack answers will be published on the DataTalks.Club website, so people can read them without logging in to Slack.

-If you don’t want to publish your answers, or you’d like to remove or edit some of them, let us know.
+If you don’t want to publish your answers, let us know.
+We can also remove or edit specific answers.

 You can look at previous discussions in the book archive.